SV40 large T antigen

-SV40 large T antigen (Simian Vacuolating Virus 40 TAg) is a hexamer protein that is a dominant-acting oncoprotein derived from the polyomavirus SV40.
+SV40 large T antigen (Simian virus 40 TAg) is a hexamer protein that is a dominant-acting oncoprotein derived from the polyomavirus SV40.
 TAg is capable of inducing malignant transformation of a variety of cell types.
 The transforming activity of TAg is due in large part to its perturbation of the retinoblastoma (pRb) and p53 tumor suppressor proteins.
 In addition, TAg binds to several other cellular factors, including the transcriptional co-activators p300 and CBP, which may contribute to its transformation function.
 Similar proteins from related viruses are known as large tumor antigen in general.

 TAg is a product of an early gene transcribed during viral infection by SV40, and is involved in viral genome replication and regulation of host cell cycle.
 SV40 is a double-stranded, circular DNA virus belonging to the Polyomaviridae (earlier Papovavirus) family, Orthopolyomavirus genus.
 Polyomaviruses infect a wide variety of vertebrates and cause solid tumours at multiple sites.
-SV40 was isolated by Sweet and Maurice Hilleman in 1960 in primary monkey kidney cell cultures being used to grow Sabin OPV.
+SV40 was isolated by Ben Sweet and Maurice Hilleman in 1960 in primary monkey kidney cell cultures being used to grow Sabin oral polio vaccine.